 The first and most important rule is, never run water down the drain.

-Second strategy – make sure the regular dish washer is the one who's good at saving water.
-Sharon washed the dishes once, and used about half a tank to wash two plates, two cups, and some silverware.
+The second strategy – make sure the regular dishwasher is the one who's good at saving water.
+Sharon washed the dishes once and used about half a tank to wash two plates, two cups, and some silverware.
 She has been relieved of duty, and no matter how much she begs, I'm not going to let her wash the dishes.
 You've got to get up pretty early in the morning to pull a fast one on me, and… hey, wait a minute…